MUTOR-2/ScienceOfMusic/_units/02/index.md

 {% include img-figure url="./anatomy_auditorycortex.png" description="The Sylvian fissure, with the Auditory Cortex below it." width="500px" %}
 (image source: http://serous.med.buffalo.edu/hearing/auditory_cortex.html)

 The auditory cortex includes primary and secondary auditory cortices.
 The PrimaryAuditoryCortex (also known as A1) is located on the temporal plane, which is delineated by the Sylvian fissure on the top surface of the temporal lobe.
 The SecondaryAuditoryCortex (A2) surrounds the primary auditory cortex.
 The primary auditory cortex is tonotopically organized, with the lateral edge of the Sylvian fissure being sensitive to lower frequencies and the medial part of the cortex being sensitive to high frequencies.
 The primary auditory cortex is responsible for the perception of pitch, rhythm and duration, whereas the secondary auditory cortex is responsible for pattern perception, which includes the perception of speech and melodies.
-Persons with lesioned auditory cortices have trouble perceiving music; this is a condition known as amusia. {% include cite ref="Peretz" %}
+Persons with lesioned auditory cortices have trouble perceiving music; this is a condition known as amusia. {% include cite ref="peretz" %}
 {% comment %}(Peretz et al, 2003)
 {% endcomment %}